alecazam/kram/kram-profile/README.md

 Unity builds
 -----------

 Not to be confused with the Unity game engine.
 But unity builds combine several .cpp files into a single .cpp.
-This works around problems with slow linkers, and multile template and inline code instantations.
+This works around problems with slow linkers, and multiple template and inline code instantations.
 But code and macros from one .cpp spill into the next.
-To facilitate this, be careful about undeffing at the bottoms of files.  kram also uses a common namespaces across headers and source files.
-This allows "using namespace" in both, and keeps the sources compartmentalized.
+To avoid this, be careful about undeffing at the bottoms of files.  kram also uses a common namespaces across headers and source files.
+This allows "using namespace" in both, and keeps the namespaces compartmentalized.

 Precompiled headers (PCH)
 -----------